Writing a business plan helps you:

-- Check that the plan is realistic.
-Make sure that it includes the evidence to back up what you say (perhaps in an appendix) or that you can provide evidence if needed.
+- Check the plan is realistic.
+Make sure it includes the evidence to back up what you say (perhaps in an appendix) or that you can provide evidence if needed.

-- Assess the risks.
+- Make sure you assess the risks.
 What might go wrong (eg if your main supplier closes down or you lose a key customer) and what would you do about it?

 - Concentrate on the executive summary.
-People often make provisional judgements based on the executive summary.
+People often make provisional judgements based on this.
 Only then do they read the rest of the plan to confirm their decision.

-- Show the plan to friends and expert advisers and ask for comments.
+- Show the plan to friends and expert advisers for comments.
 Which parts did they not understand or find unconvincing?

 3. Business and products

 - When did it start trading and what progress has it made to date?